2025 Pacific typhoon season: Tropical Storm Lingling (Huaning)

 On August 16, the JTWC began monitoring an area of convection about 305 nmi south-southwest of Kadena Air Base, noting marginal potential for tropical cyclogenesis.
 The JMA classified the system as a tropical depression the next day, followed by the PAGASA at 02:00 PHT (18:00 UTC) on August 18, assigning the local name Huaning.
 Later that day, the JTWC issued a TCFA, citing a consolidating LLCC within a reverse-oriented monsoon trough.
 Despite initial hindrance from wind shear and dry air, Huaning gradually organized and was designated as 18W by the JTWC at 06:00 UTC.
 It was upgraded to a tropical storm on August 20 and named Lingling by the JMA on August 21.
 Satellite imagery showed improved convective banding wrapping around a compact LLCC under favorable conditions, including strong outflow, low to moderate shear, and warm 29-30 C sea surface temperatures.
 Lingling made landfall near Hioki, Kagoshima at 17:00 JST (08:00 UTC) before weakening into a tropical depression, and later dissipated into a remnant low on August 23.

-Although Lingling did not directly strike the Philippines, classes were suspended in parts of Cavite and Cebu due to heavy rainfall enhanced by the storm and the southwest monsoon.
-Shinkansen services in Kyushu were suspended due to heavy rains caused by Lingling.
-95 mm (3.74 in) of rain was observed in Minamikyūshū in Kagoshima Prefecture as the storm neared the city.
-300 mm (11.8 in) of rain was also recorded in Southern Kyushu in the morning of August 22.
-A landslide warning was issued throughout the city, with at least five landslides reported through Ichikikushikino.
-Flood alerts were also issued at Minamisatsuma and Minamikyushu.
-Residents from low-lying areas were forced to evacuate as Lingling made landfall over the area.
-Streets in affected regions quickly became waterlogged, while public transport services faced significant delays.
+Although Lingling did not directly hit the Philippines, heavy rain from the storm and the southwest monsoon led to class suspensions in parts of Cavite and Cebu.
+In Japan, intense rainfall halted Shinkansen services in Kyushu, with up to 95 mm in Minamikyūshū and 300 mm across southern Kyushu on August 22.
+Landslide warnings were issued citywide, with landslides reported in Ichikikushikino and flood alerts in Minamisatsuma and Minamikyūshū.
+Evacuations were ordered as flooding disrupted transport, affecting travel in Fukuoka, Nagasaki, Shikoku, and parts of Honshu.